All Products

 Configure Alibaba Cloud DNS PrivateZone for a Service

-To use the PrivateZone feature of Alibaba Cloud DNS, you must set the alibabaCloudZoneType value to private in the deployment parameters and ensure that the private domain name for the PrivateZone is associated with a VPC.
+To use the PrivateZone feature of Alibaba Cloud DNS, set the alibabaCloudZoneType value to private in the deployment parameters and ensure that the private domain name for the PrivateZone is associated with a VPC.

 1. Log on to the Alibaba Cloud DNS console.